cpcwood/jest-erb-transformer/README.md

 ## Overview

 Jest transformer for compiling Embedded Ruby template JavaScript files (.js.erb) for use in the Jest JavaScript testing framework.
-Based off the [rails-erb-loader](https://github.com/usabilityhub/rails-erb-loader.git).

 Developed with Jest version 1.22.4